 - 1. Applicants should possess the equivalent of 12 years of elementary and secondary school education. - 2.
-The Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service (Princeton, NJ, USA 08540) is required.
+The Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service (Princeton, NJ, USA 08540) may be required.
 Results must be forwarded to the Admissions Office.
-A minimum score of 450 on the paper-based test or 133 on the computer-based test is required. - 3.
-Foreign students must meet College TOEFL requirements prior to review of high school and post-secondary transfer credits by the Registrar's Office.
+A minimum score of 500 on the paper-based test or 61 on the internet based test or 173 on the computer-based test is required. - 3.
+If applicable, foreign students may be required to meet College TOEFL requirements prior to review of high school and post-secondary transfer credits by the Registrar's Office.
 Credit is accepted only from government schools.
 College-level English composition is not accepted if English is not the official language of the country of origin.
 As per standard college course transfer credit evaluation, all courses must be matched for similarity to courses offered within Villa Maria College and its programs.
 Only courses with grades of C or higher are transferable.
 A grade of C- is not transferable. - 4.
 An application for admission and transcripts from any secondary schools and colleges must be submitted. - 5.
 A financial statement indicating that sufficient financial resources are available must be provided.
 No financial assistance is available to international students.
 A letter of acceptance and the I-20 form (Certificate of Eligibility) are forwarded to the applicant after all documents have been submitted, evaluated, and approved.